-Perfectly sited in a cluster of kopjes, Kusini Camp is a permanent tented camp that blends into the delicate environment of the predator-rich plains of the Serengeti.
+Perfectly sited in a cluster of kopjes, Sanctuary Kusini Camp is a permanent tented camp that blends into the delicate environment of the predator-rich plains of the Serengeti.
 The surrounding short grass plains provide the setting for the most spectacular natural phenomenon in the continent of Africa, the wildebeest migration, during which time the hordes amass around the camp for the birthing of their young.
-The migration comes with its own retinue, and the predators - lion, leopard and cheetah -plus countless zebra, gazelle and other plains game add to a diverse eco-system that evolves around you during a stay at Kusini Camp.
+The migration comes with its own retinue, and the predators - lion, leopard and cheetah plus countless zebra, gazelle and other plains game add to the spectacle that evolves around you during a stay at Kusini Camp.

-Kusini Camp is located in the South Central area of the Serengeti National Park.
+Kusini Camp is located in the southern area of the Serengeti National Park.
 Part of Kusini Camp's charm is its remote and private location within the park borders.
-With no other camps in the near vicinity, Kusini offers exceptional and essentially private game viewing and is particularly a great place to be Jan - March when the migration passes through, this is a superb place to be.
+With no other permanent camps in the vicinity, Kusini offers exceptional and essentially private game viewing and, from January to March when the migration passes through, this is a superb place to be.

-Sanctuary Retreats Philianthropy and Sanctuary Kusini Camp are actively involved in the Cheetah Research Project which has been monitoring the demographics of the cheetah and ensures their continued safety in this, one of the last few remaining ecosystems where cheetah exist.
+Sanctuary Retreats Philianthropy and Sanctuary Kusini Camp are actively involved in the Serengeti Cheetah Project.
+This project monitors the demographics of the cheetah and ensures their continued safety in this, one of the last few remaining ecosystems where cheetah exist.
 The camp is well placed for cheetah sightings and guides have received specialised training in cheetah identification from project staff.
 Guests can attend talks about cheetah, the work of the project and its results.
-They are also encouraged to leave copies of any photos of cheetah, so these can be identified by research staff, who can let the guests know which cheetah they saw.
+They are also encouraged to leave copies of any photos of cheetah, so these can be identified by research staff who can let the guests know which cheetah they saw.